kempernb/bitcoin_modeling/README.md

 # bitcoin_modeling

+An app to analyze cryptocurrency!

-Bitcoin Modeling Project by Nicholas Kemper
+Written by Nicholas Kemper